aws-actions/configure-aws-credentials/README.md

 created once per account (i.e. multiple IAM Roles that can be assumed by the GitHub's OIDC can share a single OIDC Provider).

+Note that the thumbprint has been set to all F's because the thumbprint is not used when authenticating tokens.actions.githubusercontent.com.
+Instead, IAM uses its library of trusted CAs to authenticate.
+However, this value is still required by the API.

 This CloudFormation template will configure the IdP for you.
 ```yaml
 Parameters: